jloughney/cse15l-lab-reports/lab-report-2-week-4.md

 * below is the similar output to the last error where we shouldn't see that the image notation in the file is being printed and instead should only output the correctly formatted links
 * (dog.png should not part of the correct output)
 ![error3](error2-3.png)
-* this bug/wrong output occurs because the prior implementation does not check for the occurance of a ( ! ) to indicate an image as opposed to a link.
-In the new code change however, it
+* This bug/wrong output occurs because the prior implementation does not check for the occurance of a ( ! ) symbol to indicate an image as opposed to a link.
+In the new code change however, it checks if the index right before the first bracket contains the ( ! ), and if it does then it does not add to the arraylist of links.